 When it became evident that fiber lasers would replace YAG lasers for metal marking applications, all of the integrators, including Jimani, jumped on the fiber laser bandwagon.
 Because fiber lasers were so much smaller than YAG lasers, most integrators became, in my opinion, overly enamored with size.
 The laser source no longer needed to be this big, heavy, long YAG laser and the fiber laser output device (called a collimator or isolator) could just be mounted directly onto the scanhead with no other optics in between.
 While it is true that this technique allowed the laser and beam delivery system to be very small and compact, it is also true that it limited the user to a single focused spot size unless the lens was placed out of focus on the work which is generally a terrible idea.
 I knew that our job shop business would be far better off if we had different focused spot sizes available to us and so we designed a reversible beam expander into our system.
 Although it added cost to our system, the performance and flexibility improvements have completely justified the expense.

-None of the inexpensive imported systems, to my knowledge, use beam expanders.
-That includes Jimani’s Low Cost Hybrid Fiber Laser Marking system.
-Neither the selling price or the budget of the consumers of those low cost systems justify the increased cost of a more sophisticated optical system.
+None of the inexpensive imported systems, to my knowledge, use beam expanders. but, Jimani’s Low Cost Hybrid Fiber Laser Marking systems now include a reversible 1.5X beam expander on all fiber laser marking systems.
 It is also true that most laser marking applications can be performed without a beam expander even though the process might not be as efficient.
 As is the case with variable pulse width fiber lasers, only a few applications demand the use of a beam expander, life just gets easier having one.